FREQUENTLY ASKED QUESTIONS

 We work closely with our fragrance suppliers to ensure that we have evaluated the ingredients in our fragrances, both for human health and the environment.
 We meet the regulatory requirements of the countries in which we operate, as well as the standards specified by the International Fragrance Association (IFRA).

-Does having a "0-Rated Materials" list mean these ingredients are never in SC Johnson products?
+Does having a "Not Allowable Materials" list mean these ingredients are never in SC Johnson products?

-No. Under certain special circumstances, we do allow use of a 0-rated ingredient, but we generally place a time restriction on its use.
+No. Under certain special circumstances, we do allow use of a not allowable material, but we generally place a time restriction on its use.
 These exceptions are not easy to get, however.
 The request must first be made to our head of our global product safety and environmental affairs with an explanation on why it is needed and a proposed exit date.
 If approved, it also must be approved by the Chief Sustainability Officer.

-Why would exceptions be requested or granted for 0-rated materials?
+Why would exceptions be requested or granted for not allowable materials?

 First, it's important to note that if an exception is granted, it is because, despite the fact that we have questions about the ingredient here at SC Johnson, evidence suggests it can be used safely at certain levels, which we do not exceed.
 In that case, we might grant an exception for reasons such as:

-- We discover a supplier is adding a 0-rated ingredient to something else that we buy, and we need an exception until we can change the formula to get out of it.
+- We discover a supplier is adding a not allowable ingredient to something that we buy, and we need an exception until we can change the formula to eliminate it.

-- We acquire a brand or product and find it includes materials that we consider to be 0-rated, so an exception is needed until we can reformulate.
+- We acquire a brand or product and find it includes materials that we consider to be not allowable, so an exception is needed until we can reformulate.

-- For registered products, a product has been reformulated to eliminate a 0-rated material, but we are awaiting approval of the new formula from the appropriate regulatory agency.
+- For registered products, a product has been reformulated to eliminate a not allowable material, but we are awaiting approval of the new formula from the appropriate regulatory agency.

 Do products with natural ingredients contain fewer allergens than products made from synthetic materials?